Rafale: France hands over first fighter jet, Rajnath Singh says it’s a ‘historic day’ for India

 The minister welcomed France as an “important strategic partner” of India after the meeting in Elysee Palace.
 “We have a multi-dimensional relationship with France and the ties are progressing on all fronts,” Defence Secretary Ajay Kumar, part of the ministerial delegation to France, told PTI.
 “The talks today are part of a comprehensive defence dialogue between the two countries.”

-Singh also held discussions with French Minister of Armed Forces Florence Parly and other heads of defence industry.
+Singh also held discussions with Parly and other heads of defence industry.

+Dassault Aviation Chief Executive Officer Eric Trappier said that the history of the India-Dassault relationship began in 1953 with the delivery of Toofani jets to India.
+“Since then we have had a continuous and unfailing commitment to this country, supported by successive French governments,” he said.
+“These [Rafale] aircraft, which are on course to be delivered on schedule as per the agreement signed in September 2016, have been created to meet the highly demanding needs of the Indian Air Force, which operates in a very sensitive geopolitical environment.”

 In the evening, there will be a annual Indo-French Defence Dialogue between Singh and his counterpart Parly.